tessercat/pbx-docs/client/notes.md

 is a controller
 between View and Client classes.

-- Handles presence events
+- Handles websocket connect/disconnect events,
+  channel presence events,
   and peer-to-peer messages
-  received by the Client class.
+  received by the Client class
+  via the websocket.
 - Interacts with the view
   based on input from the Client and sets method callbacks on the View